tryton/trytond/doc/models.rst

    * ``_description``: A non technical description of the model.

-   * ``_name``: The unique identifier that can be use to reference the model across all the framwork.
+   * ``_name``: The unique identifier that can be use to reference the model across all the framework.

    * ``_table``: The name of the database table which is mapped to the current class.
 If not set the value of ``_name`` is used with